 Who we are

 Our website address is: https://www.nnphl.org.
-The site was created and is managed by the Harvard Humanitarian Initiative with donor support from the U.S. Office of Foreign Disaster Assistance subcontracted by Concern Worldwide.
+The site was created and is managed by the Harvard Humanitarian Initiative with donor support from USAID’s Bureau of Humanitarian Assistance subcontracted by Concern Worldwide.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.